Dushyantsharma25/Pygame_Game/README.md

 #### * In Linux
     sudo apt install python3 python3-pip

-### Now you can copy all these files in any of your folder and enjoy a basic game 😉😉😉
+### Now you can copy all these repo files in any of your folder and enjoy a basic game 😉😉😉